The Repser Land

 Sponsors

-The exhibition was realized by the Michael Schmidt Foundation in cooperation with the Association of Transylvanian Saxons and the cultural advisor for Southeast Europe from the Danube Swabian Central Museum in Ulm.
+The exhibition was realized by the cultural advisor for Southeast Europe from the Danube Swabian Central Museum in Ulm.

 Contact Person